Florida History, Language and Culture

 Did you know?

-• The state's felony disenfranchisement law meant that in 2014 more than one in ten Floridians – and one in four African-American Floridians – were excluded from voting.
+• In 2014, the state’s felony disenfranchisement law was passed, which meant that more than one in ten Floridians – and one in four African-American Floridians were excluded from voting.
+However, in 2018, the state overturned its previous settlement and voted to restore the voting rights of those with past felony convictions.

 Religion in Florida